imanubhardwaj/vue-entity-adapter/README.md

 You can access the original project [here](https://github.com/imanubhardwaj/vue-entity-adapter).

-The difference from this project to the original project, are just a few changes in the definitions for typescript and a small improvement in the ordering logic in the getAll method.
+The difference from this project to the original project, are just a few changes in the definitions for typescript and a small improvement in the ordering logic in the getAll method and in logic in addOne method.

 # Introduction